 In January 2014, we opened our state-of-the-art pediatric cardiac intensive cardiac unit, including advanced technologies and family-centered patient rooms.
 The unit also features The Sunshine Gym, where patients can go for physical, occupational and speech therapy, which promotes and improves preoperative health and postoperative recovery.

-Leaders in Innovation
+First in Florida: Leaders in Innovation

-As the first in Florida to establish a pediatric heart transplant program, UF Health and the UF Health Congenital Heart Center also have been the first in Florida to perform the following procedures:
+As the first in Florida to establish a pediatric heart transplant program, UF Health and the UF Health Congenital Heart Center have also been the first in Florida to perform the following procedures:

-- pediatric heart transplant, 1986
+- Pediatric heart transplant, 1986

-- infant heart transplant, 1993
+- Infant heart transplant, 1993

-- pediatric heart/kidney transplant, 1994
+- Pediatric heart/kidney transplant, 1994

-- pediatric heart/lung transplant, 1999
+- Pediatric heart/lung transplant, 1999

-- double-lung transplant in youngest infant, 2002
+- Double-lung transplant in youngest infant, 2002

 - Berlin Heart implant as bridge to transplant, 2006 (CHC contributed to data collection that resulted in FDA approval in the fall of 2011)

-- heart/lung transplant in youngest infant, 2013
+- Heart/lung transplant in youngest infant, 2013

-- SynCardia temporary Total Artificial Heart implant, 2013
+- SynCardia temporary Total Artificial Heart® implant, 2013

-- SynCardia temporary Total Artificial Heart implant with portable Freedom drive in youngest patient in the world, 2014
+- SynCardia temporary Total Artificial Heart® implant with portable Freedom drive in youngest patient in the world, 2014

 - Quality and Patient Safety